StaicuBogdan/freeCodeCamp_projects/README.md

 # freeCodeCamp_projects
-A repository for my FreeCodeCamp projects for each chapter.
+A repository for my FreeCodeCamp projects.